Gurkamal27/Load-Duration-Curve-Tool/README.md

 ## Output (example)

+The output file that is gernerated is in the following format, with 11 coloumns and as many rows as loads in the dataset.

 |     Feeder     |  Limit | Percentage Over   Limit (%) | Time Over Limit   (hrs) |  low  |  mid  |  high |   Max  |  Min  |                                     Dates Over Limit                                    | Magnitude over   limit |
 |:--------------:|:------:|:---------------------------:|:-----------------------:|:-----:|:-----:|:-----:|:------:|:-----:|:---------------------------------------------------------------------------------------:|:----------------------:|
 | GRM_CB9_A_Amps | 115.00 | 0.57                        | 59.39                   | 64.27 | 61.80 | 59.69 | 131.62 | 34.84 | ['August 2019', 'September 2019', 'March 2020'] | 16.62                  |

+The first image that is saved is the load profile.
+This is the graphical representation of the load useage over a period of time.
+It can be used to show trends and patterns of comsumption, with a limit also shown to identify if the load exceds the limit.

 <img src="Source/example_load_profile.png"  width="800" height="385">

+the second image is the load durration curve.
+In addtion to the load durration curve the limit, percentage at whitch limit is exceded (if exceded), and testpoint percentages (if selected) are also displayed.

 <img src="Source/example_load-duration_curve.png"  width="800" height="385">